 - b.
 The project site is not zoned for agricultural use.
-The project is bordered by urban development and there are no known Williamson Act contracts on any properties within the project area. - c.
+The project is bordered by urban development or nonproducing vacant land on all sides.
+There are no known Williamson Act contracts on any properties within the project area. - c.
 There is no forest or timber land currently located on the site. - d.
 There is no forest or timber land currently located on the site. - e.
-The project will not involve any changes that would promote or result in the conversion of farmland to non-agriculture use.
+The project will not involve any changes that would promote or result in the conversion of farmland to nonagriculture use.
 The subject property is currently designated for an urban rather than agricultural land use.
 Properties that are vacant may develop in a way that is consistent with their zoning and land use designated at any time.
 The adopted Visalia General Plan's implementation of a three-tier growth boundary system further assists in protecting open space around the City fringe to ensure that premature conversion of farmland to non-agricultural uses does not occur.